avaneev/prvhash/README.md

 presented details, including previously presented images and graphs, this leads to conclusion that some very complex "cellular automata" is working behind the scenes, further strengthening a "presence of intelligence" notion.
+Note that Wolfram rules represent sets of "freely-defined fixed information" which dictates the logical behavior of the cellular automata.

 It is also worth noting that with odd `PH_HASH_COUNT` values, PRVHASH-1 initially produces Rule 102/153 image with a "boundary condition" applied.